Gianl-msi/Self-Organizing-Maps/README.md

 # Self-Organizing-Maps
 A self-organizing map (SOM) is a type of artificial neural network that is trained using unsupervised learning to produce a low-dimensional, discretized representation of the input space of the training samples, called a map, and is therefore a method to do dimensionality reduction.
 The demo I made here shows how powerfull SOMs are.
 I used the Credit Approval Data Set from the UCI Machine learning Repository (https://archive.ics.uci.edu/ml/datasets/Credit+Approval).

-The dataset includes 16 columns: the first one is the customer ID and the last one whether the application was approved or not; the remaining 14 columns represent specific features of the applicants and were used to the train the SOM models.
-The total number of observation is 690.
+The dataset includes 16 columns: the first one is the customer ID and the last one indicates whether the application was approved or not; the remaining 14 columns represent specific features of the applicants and were used to train the SOM models.
+The total number of observations is 690.
 The pie chart below shows that the two classes are fairly balanced.

 ![pie](https://github.com/Gianl-msi/Self-Organizing-Maps/blob/main/Images/pie.png)